ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

 you should think about putting extra food *in* your pantry.
 The last conference I went to was hit with a COVID surge.
-Even if you test negative when you come back, you should isolate for at least five days because some people have reported testing negative for a few days before getting sick.
+Even if you test negative when you come back, you should isolate for at least five days because some people have reported testing negative for a few days before getting sick and you are considered contagious starting two days before symtoms appear.
 Stocking your pantry before the trip will make your life after it a little easier.

 Some items in my list of clothes are listed as "2 __ for every 3 days"---this